What are FAST Channels? 7 Reasons to Get Started NOW!

 Thanks to MediaMelon’s accurate system of analytics and insights, FAST players can know their audience in-depth so they can provide the perfect environment for advertisers.

 With the right partners on hand, ad insertion on FAST channels is dynamic and targeted at the household level or even the individual one.
 This web-enabled microtargeting potentially commands higher CPMs than the ones required for commercials on traditional television channels and this means a certain and rich source of revenue for the companies investing in the field.

 Nowtilus’s combination of world-class server-side ad insertion (SSAI) and advanced programmatic advertising allows customers to seamlessly monetize content without changing infrastructure, but this system also generates less consumer resistance towards the advertisements, which are perceived as more relevant to their tastes and needs.

 So What’s Your Take on The Topic?

 Is FAST just a fancy buzzword or actually the future of linear content distribution?
-Get in touch with us now or learn more by reading our FAST Two-Pager!
+We think it's the second one for many valid reasons.
+Get in touch with us now and discover our FAST offering.
 In case you’re keen to dive deeper into the analytics perspective of the topic, you can also reach out to the MediaMelon team here.